lsst-ts/LOVE-commander/README.md

 # LOVE-commander
-LOVE service to send SAL commands from http endpoints using salobj
+LOVE service to send SAL commands from http endpoints using salobj.